GSUI5051/TrailScope/README.md

 ---

+## ⚠️ Usage Restrictions

+**This project is for personal research and study purposes only.
+Commercial use is strictly prohibited.**

+Without written permission from the author, this project or its derivatives may not be used for any commercial or for-profit activities, including but not limited to: commercial software products, paid services, or internal business use within enterprises.

+---

 ## 📄 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute it.